ARM-software/bob-build/docs/overview.md

 When the code base contains lots of optional behaviour, it's important that:

-* users can identify what the options there are and select them
+* users can identify what options there are and select them

   Bob's menuconfig is expected to solve this part of the problem, negating the need to document all the options somewhere else.